Examiner: Good morning! Take a seat, please.

 - Well, can you find out about furniture?
 I mean, whether the flat is furnished or not.
 I need to know whether I should start looking or furniture.

 - Actually, just one more thing.
 Could you ask the owner if there are any special rules, about being noisy in the evening, or pets, or anything?
 I want to stay there for a long time, so I want to make sure everything is okay.

 - Thanks a lot.
 You’re brilliant.

 Thank you, that’s the end of the second part of the test.

 In the last part of the test, you will compare and contrast some pictures.
 Now you have half a minute to look at these pictures and the prompts below them.
 When you are ready, you will have three minutes to talk.

-The pictures below show a computer game and a board game.
+The pictures below show scientists doing different things as part of their job.
 Compare and contrast them, including the following points:

 Thank you, that’s the end of your test.